 About Gray Space

 In life, things are not always black and white.
-We often find ourselves in the gray areas - spaces of transition, uncertainty, or complexity - that can feel confusing or overwhelming.
+We often find ourselves in the gray areas—spaces of transition, uncertainty, or complexity—that can feel confusing or overwhelming.
 Even with the best-laid plans, best intentions, and most sincere efforts, we can sometimes end up feeling stuck, weighed down by difficult feelings and thoughts.

 In the gray space, we will work as a team to discover your needs and how to move forward in a way that feels right to you.
+For individuals, this may mean exploring patterns, healing from past experiences, or building new coping skills.
+For couples, it may involve strengthening communication, managing difficult life transitions, deepening understanding, or rebuilding trust after rupture.

 Methodology & Guiding Values: